PoCInnovation/Deep-PoC/README.md

 The Dataset used during this project doesn't have an easy source (For now).

-To build your own dataset, oyu have a script to extract Deepfakes from https://thispersondoesnotexist.com.</br>
+To build your own dataset, you have a script to extract Deepfakes from https://thispersondoesnotexist.com.</br>
 This only goes for deepfake, to get real images, I suggest the following dataset: https://github.com/NVlabs/ffhq-dataset.